Working to make government more effective

 What has happened so far?

 PMBs go through the same legislative stages as government bills.
 However, a key difference in House of Commons procedure for considering them is that, unlike government-initiated bills, they are not subject to a programme order, which sets out the details of the stages and timetable of a bill after second reading.
+This means there is less certainty about exactly when further stages will take place.

 • After being drawn first in the 2024-25 PMB ballot, Kim Leadbeater introduced her Terminally Ill Adults (End of Life) Bill into the House of Commons on 16 October; the bill received its first reading – a formal stage when the title of the bill is read but there is no debate.

 • The bill received its second reading on 29 November, following a debate which provided the opportunity for MPs to debate the principle of the legislation.
-Passing this stage was a key hurdle - the bill avoided being ‘talked out’ (filibustered) and MPs voted by 330 to 275 – on an unwhipped vote – for it to continue to be considered by Parliament.
+Passing this stage was a key hurdle - the bill avoided being ‘talked out’ (filibustered) and MPs voted by 330 to 275 – on an unwhipped vote – for it to continue to be considered by parliament.

 Assisted dying: What are the problems with private members’ bills?